TERMS AND CONDITIONS OF SUPPLY OF GOODS

 1. SALE AND PURCHASE

-1.2.
-The customer cannot cancel any purchase order for Goods after issue and is bound to pay the price for those Goods, unless Vital expressly agrees otherwise in writing.
+1.4.
+Subject to clause 1.3, the customer cannot cancel any purchase order for Goods after issue by the Customer and accepted by VITAL and is bound to pay the price for those Goods, unless VITAL expressly agrees otherwise in writing.

 2.2.
 Interest may be charged on amounts that are overdue from the due date for payment until payment in full and will be calculated at the Commonwealth Bank overdraft index rate ruling at the time.